Stephenabcba/java/STS/notes.md

       - `@PrePersist` runs the method right before the object is created
       - `@PreUpdate` runs a method when the object is modified
     - Spring will create the table in database when we run the server
+    - Attribute names in Java should be in `camelCase`
+      - JPA will automatically convert them to snake_case
     - `TableName.java` in `com.example.projectname.models`:
     ``` java
     @Entity